SawedoffShotgun114/SawedoffShotgun-s-Gun_Misc/README.md

  A1: CE compatible!
 And some interesting features or things are only made for CE version.(Idw whether it have fully Vanilla Compatible one day)

  Q2: All Texture issues including but not limited to: "Texture style Non-conformant", "Ugly", "Why just use vanilla MechTurret's base as 20mmChargeBlasterTurret's base?", etc.
- A2: I may draw/optimize Textures later... but now I wanna to stretch 114 hours into 514 hours.
+ A2: The author may draw/optimize Textures later... but now He just wanna stretch 464 hours into 889 hours.

  Q3: In CE, Why EMPGenerator can reload without ammos?
  A3: Yep, the author intentionally made that feature.